 Effects differing classes of pollutants have on aquatic insects.
 Insect life-cycle dynamics, trophic guilds, community structure.
 Hypotheses to explain community structure in streams, rivers, wetlands, ponds, lakes, reservoirs.
 Organic pollution, eutrophication, heavy metal pollution, runoff/siltation, acidification, thermal pollution.
 Changes in aquatic insect community structure.
 Designing/maintaining biological monitoring networks.

-ENT 5041 Insect Ecology (spring)
+ENT 5041.
+Insect Ecology

 Synthetic analysis of the causes of insect diversity and of fluctuations in insect abundance.
 Focus on abiotic, biotic, and evolutionary mechanisms influencing insect populations and communities.

 Effects of pollutants on biology, ecology and community structure of aquatic insects.
 Life-cycle, trophic guilds, community structure in lotic/lentic habitats.
 Organic pollution/eutrophication, heavy metal pollution, runoff/siltation, acidification, thermal pollution.
 Changes in aquatic insect community structure according to original literature sources for each class of pollutant.
 Biological monitoring networks.
 Taught with ENT 3925.